Observatorio-Ciudades/odc/README.md

 if pois.crs is None:
     pois = pois.set_crs("EPSG:4326")  # Ensure POIs have a valid CRS

-# Step 4: Analyze time to nearest POI using a custom function
+# Step 4: Analyze walking time to nearest and total number
+# of POI accessible within a given time using a pois_time function
 print("\n--- Calculating Time to POIs ---")
 walking_speed = 5  # Walking speed in km/h
 proximity_measure = "time_min"